 - 100 ml full-fat cream or coconut cream

 Rinse the rice and soak in cold water for about 30 minutes.
-Drain in a sieve and put rice into a small to medium-sized pot.
+Drain in a sieve and put rice into a small to a medium-sized pot.
 Add 350 ml of water and 3/4 tsp of salt and bring to a boil over medium heat.
 Reduce temperature to the lowest setting, put the lid on and let boil for 11 minutes.
 Then, remove pot from heat without lifting the lid and let stand until the masala is done.

 Add the first five spices to a small pan and toast without fat on medium heat until fragrant, for about 1 to 1,5 minutes.
 Let cool and grind spices in a coffee grinder or spice mill.